Rüdesheim (Rhein) station: Current situation

 In 2002, the very rundown station buildings were acquired by the Heil brothers of Rüdesheim and completely renovated and refurbished.
 In addition to the entrance building, the complex includes a freight shed and an office building, all of which are heritage listed.
 In 2007, its private owners were given a Hessian heritage prize for its exemplary restoration.
 The station has been restored as the representative entrance building in the city of Rüdesheim, as it was originally built.

+By 2028, a new, fully accessible station is to be built about one kilometre east of the current station.
+After completion, the existing platform facilities at the current station will be dismantled, while the listed entrance building will be preserved.

 Rail services

-Regional

 Rüdesheim (Rhein) station is served by the Regionalbahn service RB 10 (RheingauLinie) of the Rhein-Main-Verkehrsverbund (Rhine-Main Transport Association, RMV) operated hourly and, during peak hours, every half-hour.

-Long-distance

-The station has not normally been served by long-distance railway services for years.
-Only during construction work or other obstruction of the West Rhine Railway have diverted long-distance trains stopped here.
-The only exception was that in 2012, Rüdesheim station was served by one long-distance service from 9 September to 21 October.
-This is also the only service that runs only on the east-bank line and not via Koblenz Hauptbahnhof.